nebulabroadcast/nebula/README.md

 and we have a roadmap for several years.
 We listen to our customers, and we change our priorities in order to meet requests from the production.

-We do not try to have tons of features noone will ever use - we spent many years sitting next to Nebula operators, learning from each other, and we believe that Nebula covers all common tasks in a broadcast environment.
+We do not attempt to include numerous features that no one will ever use.
+Instead, we have spent many years working alongside Nebula operators, learning from each other.
+We believe that Nebula covers all common tasks in a broadcast environment.

 Legal
 -----